 Inductos should be used by a qualified surgeon.
 Inductos is made up into a solution before use, applied to the matrix and left for at least 15 minutes (but no more than two hours).
 The matrix is then cut, if needed, to the correct size before use.
 Generally one kit is sufficient.
-For lower back spine fusion, the damaged disc between the vertebrae is removed and replaced with two metal cages filled with Inductos.
-The metal cages fix the position of the vertebrae, and Inductos encourages bone to grow between the two vertebrae to join them permanently in the correct position.
+For lower back spine fusion, the damaged disc between the vertebrae is removed and replaced with one or more medical devices and Inductos.
+The medical devices fix the position of the vertebrae, and Inductos encourages bone to grow between the two vertebrae to join them permanently in the correct position.
 For a fractured tibia, Inductos is placed around the broken bone to aid healing.

 How does Inductos work?